Well, this is kind of surprising, huh?

 As a result, I will have to say that there is nothing worth mentioning.

-Considering that there was more to like than hate about this book, this was definitely worth reading.
+Considering that there was a lot more to like than hate, this was definitely worth reading.